-- Blueberries will grow well on the patio in a large pot of moist ericaceous (lime-free) compost.
+- Blueberry plants will grow well on the patio in a large pot of moist ericaceous (lime-free) compost.
 The bushes make a striking display right through the year from the delicate rusty red leaf tips in spring to the stunning colours of autumn.
 This fruit is one of a group very high in vitamins and minerals thought to have good health benefits, often known as superfoods.

 - High in Vitamin A.